Warren Worthington III: As Angel

 Warren's primary power is that of natural flight, due to his large feathered wings.
-His wings have superhuman strength, and they have a very flexible skeletal structure that enables him to press them to the back of his torso and legs with only the slightest bulge visible under his clothing.
+His wings have superhuman strength, and they have a very flexible skeletal structure that enables him to press them to the back of his torso and legs with only a slight bulge visible under his clothing.
 His bones are hollow, his body processes food much more efficiently than a normal human body and does not store any excess fat, and he possesses a greater proportionate muscle mass than normal.
 As a result, his strength, speed, agility, flexibility, endurance, reflexes, coordination, balance, eyesight and hearing are at their peak.
 Elements of his anatomy are comparable to those of birds, especially birds of prey.
 His eyes can withstand high-speed winds which would damage the average human eye.
 He can breathe at high velocities or altitudes, and he can cope with the reduced temperatures at high altitudes for prolonged periods of time, giving him a greater-than-normal capacity to endure low temperatures in areas such as the Arctic.
 The strength in his natural wings can easily break a man's arm or leg, or even put someone through a wall.

-While he generally flies below the height of clouds, Angel can reach almost twice this height with little effort.
-At his absolute maximum, he can reach the highest recorded altitude of a bird in flight — about the height of Mount Everest — but he can only remain that high for a few minutes.
-Although flight is as natural a mode of transportation for Angel as for a bird, he can only fly nonstop under his own power for around half a day.

 He has undergone heavy training with Professor X, especially in mastering his flight indoors.
-He has demonstrated superior agility, flexibility, reflexes, coordination, and balance while flying, and has been shown defeating superbeings much faster than him (like the Human Torch) by dodging them and having them smash against the ground or a wall at full speed.
+He has demonstrated superior agility, flexibility, reflexes, coordination, and balance while flying, and has been shown defeating superbeings much faster than him by dodging them and having them smash against the ground or a wall at full speed.